d1manson/waveform/README.md

 * ckey - this is similar to the akey, but is for canvases rather than arrays.
 See canvas-manger.
 TODO: actually apply this nomenclature.

-* fkey - again, similar to akey, but is for files.
-The fkey is the modified-date followed by the file name.
-This means that two files with the same name still have unique fkeys.
+* fkey - again, similar to akey, but is for files.  managed by file-organiser. a simple counter, starting at 1.